t-hamano/piano-block/readme.txt

 == Changelog ==

 = 2.0.0 =
-* Add synthesizer to instruments
+* Add: Add synthesizer to instruments
-* Accessibility Improvements
+* Enhancement: Accessibility Improvements
+* Fix: Duplicate script loading on the front end

 = 1.1.1 =
 * Tested to WordPress 6.1